toddmac12/Mr.-Roboger-s-Neighborhood/README.md

 JQuery
 Git Hub

+## Description
-## DescriptionCreate a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:
+Create a web application that takes a number from a user and returns a range of numbers from 0 to the user inputted number with the following exceptions:

 Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
 Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"